“Why in the hell would you want to live in such a small house??!!” Well here are 10 benefits of tiny house living?

 Most people borrow money from a lender to buy a traditional house.
 This means you are paying interest to that lender.
 Over a 25 or 30 your mortgage you will pay more for interest than you will the house itself.
 Ha ha.
 Sorry but this seems crazy to me.
 Most tiny house owners elect to pay cash for their tiny house, or to pay it off quickly.
 The amount you save by avoiding interest will a large amount of money.

 So there you have it.
-10 benefits of tiny houses.
-What else do you think would be a benefit of tiny house living?
+10 benefits of tiny house living.
+What else do you think would be a benefit of living in a THOW?

 Please share this post with others and please share your thoughts in the comments.